-Information on college scholarships and financial aid programs is available in the Counseling Office.
+Information on college scholarships and financial aid programs is available on the Counseling website.
 Also refer to page xiv of this Course Catalog for Internet Resources.

 College Options is a program that helps students of all ages and their families in Shasta County make informed choices about post-high school education by providing advisors in the schools, confidential financial aid advising, free workshops, and up-to-date informational material.
 The website is: www.collegeoptions.org